Maximal98/you-no-longer-have-internet/README.md

 this only works on linux afaik, no idea if BSD has inotify

-a tool to make it so you can never ever ever write into /etc/hosts to stop you from actually using certain websites
+a tool to make it so you can never ever ever write into /etc/hosts to stop you from actually using certain websites by just straight up shutting down your computer